TheThingSystem/steward-ios-library/Examples/Client/TAAS-proxy/README.md

 Many thanks to the folks at [CocoaPods](http://cocoapods.org) for their fine package management system.

 A special thanks to Robbie Hanson for his excellent [CocoaHTTPServer](https://github.com/robbiehanson/CocoaHTTPServer) library.

+A super thanks to [Nick Lockwood](https://github.com/nicklockwood) for his many excellent packages.